tlack/jiyi/README.md

 This software has two primary feats.

 1. I like telegram.
 I want to use it to organize my information between devices.
 My information comes in all forms you know.
+This bot should help me find info by searching history and organizing my hash tags which are surprisingly useful.

 2. I sometimes make telegram bots for dumb ideas.
 When someone messages one, you better believe I want to know about it.. on Telegram!
 This bot can forward